hmaarrfk/redpil/README.md

 Pillow is a great library for image manipulation.
 However, many operations fall outside what Pillow can do.
-As such, many scientific applications require the image to be available as a numpy array.
-However, Pillow's memory system is largely incompatible with numpy's. [imageio]( https://github.com/imageio/imageio) has created an efficient bridge between numpy and Pillow (see benchmarks below).
-Unfortunately, Pillow's multitude of options remain confusing it is challenging to understand how they all operate together.
-Furthermore, the code base is rather old, written in C, meaning that it is difficult to extend the functionality of existing decoders.
+As such, many scientific applications require the image to be available as a numpy array. [imageio]( https://github.com/imageio/imageio) has created an efficient bridge between numpy and Pillow (see benchmarks below).

 For large images, having to understand the details of both Pillow and numpy is a serious bottleneck.
 The goal of the library it to read and write images in a manner natural to numpy users.
 Images are presented as the values they hold (not indices in a color table) allowing for direct data analysis.

-As much as possible, the library is written in python allowing for new decoding algorithms to be played around with.
+To avoid the need for an other C dependency, this library aims at creating a pure python image decoder for many of the image formats supported by Pillow that depends on other popular libraries such as numpy and scipy to do the heavy lifting in terms of computation.
+We start with the simple BMP file format.
+The pure python nature of this library means that we can quickly try to implement encoding and decoding into different image formats.

 ## Bitmap images